Skip to Main Navigation

 External Investigations

 INT performs an initial assessment of every complaint that it receives at intake.
-This assessment determines whether the complaint relates to a sanctionable practice in World Bank Group-financed projects and falls within INT’s jurisdiction.
-Complaints outside of INT's jurisdiction are redirected to other areas of the World Bank Group or to external entities as appropriate.
-In FY19, nearly 85 percent of received complaints were determined to be outside INT’s mandate or were directed to the proper channel for redress.
+This assessment determines whether the complaint relates to a sanctionable practice in World Bank-financed projects and falls within INT’s jurisdiction.
+Complaints outside of INT's jurisdiction are redirected to other areas of the World Bank or to external entities as appropriate.

-Complaints that fall under INT's jurisdiction undergo a preliminary investigation to determine if they are credible and of sufficient gravity to warrant opening a full investigation.
-In determining whether to move from a preliminary investigation to a full investigation, INT considers a number of factors, including, but not limited to: the seriousness of the allegations; the potential development impact of the alleged misconduct; the credibility of the complainant; the presence or availability of corroborating evidence; and the amount of project and contract funds involved.
-When a complaint does not reach the threshold for a full investigation, INT works with World Bank Group operational staff to address the issues raised.
+Complaints that fall under INT's jurisdiction undergo a preliminary assessment to determine if they are credible and of sufficient gravity to warrant opening an investigation.
+In determining whether to open an investigation, INT considers a number of factors, including, but not limited to: the seriousness of the allegations; the potential development impact of the alleged misconduct; the credibility of the complainant; the presence or availability of corroborating evidence; and the amount of project and contract funds involved.
+When a complaint does not reach the threshold for an investigation, INT works with World Bank operational staff to address the issues raised.

 Investigation of Cases